-In a rack railway, the rotation of a pinion mounted on a locomotive or a railcar engages a rack between the rails and pulls a train along a steep slope, machine tools such as lat, drilling machine, planning machine.
+A rack and pinion are commonly found in the steering mechanism of cars or other wheeled, steered vehicles.
+In a rack railway, the rotation of a pinion mounted on a locomotive or a railcar engages a rack between the rails and pulls a train along a steep slope, machine tools such as lathe machine, drilling machine, and planning machine.

-4.5 Hypoid Gear
+#12 Hypoid Gear

-For example, hypoid gears are shaped like spiral bevel gears and high points are used on cross axis shafts like bevel gear sets are.
+Hypoid gear looks like spiral bevel gear in some respects.
+For example, hypoid gears are shaped like spiral bevel gears and high points are used on cross-axis shafts like bevel gear sets are.

-This offset allows hypoid pinions to have as few as five teeth in a high ratio gear set while the various types of bevel gears typically don’t have less than 10 teeth on opinion
+But unlike bevel gear sets the shafts of hypoid gears do not line up with each other they’re offset.
+This offset allows hypoid pinions to have as few as five teeth in a high ratio gear set while the various types of bevel gears typically don’t have less than 10 teeth in pinion.

 The smaller number of teeth on a hypoid pinion means that larger ratios can be obtained with a hypoid gear set than with a bevel gear set of the same dimensions.

-5. Types of Gears Trains
+Types of Gear Trains

 A gear train is a mechanical system formed by mounting gears on a frame.
 As mentioned above, when two or more gears mesh together to transmit power from one shaft to another such arrangement is called a gear set or a gear train.

-Sometimes two or more gears are made to mesh with each other to transmit power from one shaft to another such a combination is called “gear train of the wheel”.
+Sometimes two or more gears are made to mesh with each other to transmit power from one shaft to another such a combination is called the “gear train of the wheel”.

-Also, each gear is generally attached to a shaft often gears that are meshed together will be of different sizes in this case the smaller gear is referred to as the pinion and the larger one is simply referred to as the gear.
+Also, each gear is generally attached to a shaft often gears that are meshed together will be of different sizes, in this case, the smaller gear is referred to as the pinion and the larger one is simply referred to as the gear.

 - Simple gear train